isa-nurbek/leet-code-challenges/Arrays/02-Medium/02-Smallest Difference/README.md

 <details>
 <summary><b>Hint 3</b></summary>

-Start by sorting both arrays, as per Hint #2.
+Start by sorting both arrays, as per `Hint #2`.
 Put a pointer at the beginning of both arrays and evaluate the absolute difference of the pointer-numbers.
 If the difference is equal to zero, then you've found the closest pair; otherwise, increment the pointer of the smaller of the two numbers to find a potentially better pair.
 Continue until you get a pair with a difference of zero or until one of the pointers gets out of range of its array.

 </details>